apache/incubator-edgent-website/site/docs/edgent-getting-started.md

 The _Edgent Cookbook_ topic includes many well documented recipies that are good for learning and jump-starting the development of your application.

-The rest of this page is an introduction to Edgent using a simple simulated Temperature Sensor application.
+The rest of this page is a detailed introduction to Edgent using a simple simulated Temperature Sensor application.

 ## Apache Edgent and streaming analytics